 You see, sometimes we cast spells for vague intentions and the spell might work, but might backfire in some way because the intention wasn’t clear to begin with.
 For example, once I cast a spell for abundance.
 Well, my family saw that abundance in nearly every aspect of our lives: money (yay!) but also an abundance of illness in the family and an abundance of other issues all at the same time.
 A clear intention would have been: grant my family monetary abundance this year so that we may pay our bills and have extra money for a vacation.
 Seems excessive, you have to be clear and concise when you write spells and then cast them.

 When learning how to write spells, one of the most important things to decide is the TYPE of spell to cast.
-My suggestion is this – use your zodiac element to inspire your spellwork.
+If you haven’t figured out your “style” of witchcraft, my suggestion is this – use your zodiac element to inspire your work.
 For example, I am a Sagittarius which means I’m the fire element.
 Fire magick is typically my most successful which includes: candle spells, magical cooking, etc. If you’re a Pisces this means you’re a water element, and maybe you should try a magical bath, a dip in a local body of water, making a potion, etc. The type of spell you cast should also compliment the intention of your spell.

 Depending on the intention and type of spell, you’ll next decide and write down your spell’s ingredients and supplies.
 For instance, if I want to do a candle spell, I’ll need a candle & candle holder/plate and matches.
 I’d also add to my candle spell oils to dress the candle, herbs to roll the candle in, and maybe a stone to place near the candle, etc. Write your ingredients and supplies down.